MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/ProductSustainability.md

 ---
-title: ProductSustainability in Cloud for Sustainability shared data model
+title: ProductSustainability in Microsoft for Sustainability shared data model
 description: A product that can be associated with a product carbon footprint.
 author: cdm-publisher
 ms.service: common-data-model